stpetersburger/airflow/README.md

 ### 2. To run the containers (locally on MacOs - docker desktop needs to be available and run):

-docker-compose -f docker-compose.yaml up -d
+docker compose -f docker-compose.yaml up -d

 ### 3. To stop the containers deployment:

-docker-compose -f docker-compose.yaml
+docker compose down